The Illustrated Man: The Long Rain

 A group of astronauts is stranded on Venus, where it rains continually and heavily.
 The travelers make their way across the Venusian landscape to find a "sun dome", a shelter with a large artificial light source.
 The first sun dome they find has been destroyed by the native Venusians.
 Searching for another sun dome, the characters, one by one, are driven to madness and suicide by the unrelenting rhythm of the rain.
-At the end of the story, only one astronaut, his sanity in question, remains to find a functional sun dome.
+At the end of the story, only one astronaut, the Lieutenant remains.
+His sanity in question, he finds a functional sun dome.

 The Rocket Man

-The decade is presumably 2020–2030.
-A boy misses his astronaut father who often goes to space for periods of three months and is only home for a few days.
-His mother is no longer attached to her husband for she knows that some day he will not return home.
-After he returns home one day in August his wife cooks a tasty Thanksgiving meal - due to the rocket man's upcoming three-month absence - and the family spend a memorable evening together.
-That is the last time mother and son will see him.
-He dies in outer space, with his rocket having flown into the sun.
-The son and mother become nocturnal and only leave the house when the sun is not out, as it constantly reminds them of his death.
+Narrator Doug remembers his astronaut father coming home after a three-month space flight, one summer when Doug was 14.
+His father tried to interest himself in Earth life, but after a few days he felt the urge to return to space.
+He warned Doug not to become an astronaut, always torn between Earth and space and at risk of a million deaths.
+Doug's mother Lilly prepared a Thanksgiving dinner the night before his father's departure, even though she had long ago accepted that he would die in space and had detached herself emotionally.
+The next morning his father assured them that the mission would be his last.
+After word arrived that his father's rocket had fallen into the sun, Doug and Lilly shunned the daylight.